 · Fall in BP by isoprenaline and rise in BP by Adrenaline.

-· Increase in TRP and decrease in CO – but negligible change in BP.
+· Increase in ERP and decrease in CO – but negligible change in BP.

 · Decrease Renin release.